StabbyCutyou/pinner/README.md

 It has several places that are functionally incomplete, but the idea was to given a quick demonstration of how I think it could start to be implemented.

+Use at your own risk, but hey - please give it a shot and provide some feedback!

 # In depth
 The idea here is that each library or service would define a "pin" package in it's own executable that would interact with something like this (pinner).
 You would